prefrontal/README/README.md

 This document only applies to myself and not other managers at Graphiq/Amazon.
 Every SDM has their own style and quirks.
 This doc attempts to fill you in on some of mine.

 ## Wat is Dis
 We need to get to know each other a bit to work effectively together.
 This document will help "prime the pump" and get that relationship going.
-It should also make some of the most critical expectations as clear as possible for your first few months.
+It should also make some of the most critical expectations as clear as possible early on, setting you up for success.

 ## My Leadership Philosophy
 I am a big beleiver in servant leadership.
 I exist to make it easier for you and the team to do great work.
 I want you to grow as a developer, I want the team to grow in its responsibiltiites, and I want Alexa to grow because our team is successful.